kukuu/digitalTransformationStrategies/README.md

 	PaaS (Platform as a Service) is the set of tools and services designed to make coding and deploying those applications quick and efficient over the Internet.

 		The model is a category of cloud computing services that provides a platform allowing customers to develop, run, and manage web applications without the complexity of building and maintaining the infrastructure typically associated with developing and launching an app - via the browser.

-		Examples: AWS Elastic Beanstalk, Windows Azure, Heroku, Force.com, Google App Engine, Apache Stratos.
+		Examples: AWS Elastic Beanstalk, Windows Azure, Heroku, Force.com, Google App Engine, and Apache Stratos.

 	IaaS (Infrastructure as a Service), is the hardware and software that powers it all – servers, storage, networks, operating system.

 		IaaS provides you the computing infrastructure, physical or (quite often) virtual machines and other resources like virtual-machine disk image library, block and file-based storage, firewalls, load balancers, IP addresses, virtual local area networks etc.

 		Examples: Amazon EC2, Windows Azure, Rackspace, Google Compute Engine.

 	Additional points to note:

 		AWS(Amazon web services) is a complete suite which involves a whole bunch of useful web services.
 		Most popular are EC2 and S3 and they belong to IaaS service model.

 		Although Hadoop is based on previous works by Google(GFS and MapReduce), it is not from Google.
 		It is an Apache project.It is just a distributed computing platform and does not fall into any of these service models

 		Windows Azure is both a PaaS and IaaS.

 		Scalability

 		Performance
 		Hadoop MapReduce (Hadoop Map/Reduce) is a software framework for distributed processing of large data sets on compute clusters of commodity hardware.
 It is a sub-project of the Apache Hadoop project.
 The framework takes care of scheduling tasks, monitoring them and re-executing any failed tasks.

 		Choose a particular platform based on your requirements and needs.
 For example, if you want to have a Hadoop cluster on which you would run MapReduce jobs, you will find EC2 a perfect fit, which is IaaS.
 On the other hand if you have some application, written in some language, and you want to deploy it over the cloud,  you would choose something like Heroku, which is an example of PaaS.